 Choosing Your Battles

 In the racial equity journey, it is important to know how to fight your battles.
 Moore Bailey explained the importance of asking for help in situations where the battle may not be hers to fight.
-She shared some of her tactics to getting through tough meetings to ensure that what needed to be done was done for the greater good.
+She shared some of her tactics to getting through tough meetings in order to ensure that what needed to be done was done for the greater good.
 This includes asking others to join her and practicing before meetings so that she can put her best foot forward.

 “I lean on my board members,” she said.
 “I let them know this audience can’t seem to hear me.
-Perhaps, they can hear a white male better, so will you please join me? ” She then gives her board member the message she would have delivered, expecting that if it comes from a white male people will listen.
+Perhaps, they can hear a white male better, so will you please join me?”
+She then gives her board member the message she would have delivered, expecting that if it comes from a white male people will listen.
 This has proven to be true more times than not, and it accomplishes the goals.
 “It’s not about ego,” she said.
 “It’s about the organization, and we move on.”

 Defining Racial Equity and Establishing Values